-Or if you want some help in a detailed, step-by-step, guided fashion, check out my goal setting course.
+Or if you want some help in a detailed, step-by-step, guided fashion, check out my goal success course.
 No longer will you need to jump from post to post or site to site.
 I have everything planned out and ready for you.
 Lessons, worksheets, the whole deal ready just for you.

-You can learn more about my goal setting course here.
+You can learn more about my goal success course here.